musesum/MuFlo/README.md

 ### Understandability

 Chat GPT-4 has 170 Trillion parameters for its LLM.
 Understanding its results is problematic.
 This is an old problem.
-In the 1970's, it was hard to understand an artificial theorem provers, which may generate hundreds of lemmas.
+In the 1970's, it was hard to understand an artificial theorem prover, which may generate hundreds of lemmas.

 So how to understand what is generated from a partner AI?
 This is still a research question.

 One approach is to take baby steps.
 The first application of Flo is a toy: a visual music synthesizer.
 It has several thousand parameters.
 Applying the same transformers as a LLM serves as a safe means of exploring understandability.
-Maybe call is a small language model or SML.
-The advantage to a toy SML is that, when it fails, nobody is harmed as a result.
-Aside from maybe some weird sounds or visuals.
-That maybe even a plus.
+The advantage to a toy language model is that, when it fails, nobody is harmed.
+Aside from maybe hearing some weird sounds or visuals.
+That may even be even a plus.

 ### Privacy and Value

 Value is often an arbitrage of entropy: where you pay for the disclosure of protected content.
 Music copyright was protected through the control of the transport mechanism.
 In the 1980's the transport was vinyl LPs.
 In the 90's the medium shifted to CD's.
 With the internet, physical arbitrage shifted to a kind of gestural arbitrage, where gesture cost of iTunes became cheaper than ThePirateBay.
 Convenience justified that price.

 For LLMs, the value proposition is in dispute.
 Scrapping copyrighted content is in dispute.
 That may drive research towards provenance.
-If you know that the source material consists of a percent of artist A and percentage of artist B, you could, in theory prorate royalties.
+If you know that the source material consists of a mix of artist A and artist B, you could, in theory prorate royalties.
 This is an old concept, dating back Ted Nelson, who not only coined the term Hypertext, but also theorized about distributing royalties.

-What's intriguing is that determining provenance leads to understandability.
-Instead of a graph with 170 trillion parameters, you're mixing a percent of artist A with a percent of artist B. What is needed is a middleware graph that sits above the 170 Trillion parameters and provides a means manage what came from whom.
+Determining provenance may also lead to understandability.
+Instead of a graph with 170 trillion parameters, you're mixing a percentages of artistic corpora.
+What is needed is a middleware graph that sits above the Trillions of parameters and provide a means to understand what came from whom.

 This is where the toy visual music synth may play a part.
 By segmenting and remixing music and visuals, the toy provides a manageable corpus to determine provenance.
 In fact, the visual music app could be experimenting with economic models that distributes subscription revenue prorated on the relative mix.